dgis/emu48android/app/src/main/assets/ReadMe.txt

 DESCRIPTION

-WARNING: WITH VERSION 1.3, THE STATUS FILE HAS BEEN MODIFIED AND IS NOW FULLY COMPATIBLE WITH THE WINDOWS VERSION AS IT SHOULD HAVE BEEN.
-HOWEVER, BEFORE THE UPDATE, BACK UP YOUR DATA BECAUSE YOU COULD LOSE THEM.

 This project ports the Windows application Emu48 written in C to Android.
 It uses the Android NDK.
 The former Emu48 source code (written by Sébastien Carlier and Christoph Giesselink) remains untouched because of a thin win32 emulation layer above Linux/NDK!
 This win32 layer will allow to easily update from the original Emu48 source code.